-When you select the language you will now fill in the database details that include; database name, user name, database password, table prefix and database host.
+When you select the language you will now fill in the database details that include; database name, user name, database password, table prefix, and database host.
 Use the details you used to create the database in Phpmyadmin.
-You should fill the details as follow:
+You should fill in the details as follow:

 Step 5: Run WordPress Installation

 If you have done everything correctly, you should now run WordPress installation and fill in the WordPress site login details.
-Add the site title, WordPress username, password and email for you to reset password if it is lost.
+Add the site title, WordPress username, password, and email for you to reset the password if it is lost.

 Step 6: Testing, Installing WordPress Theme

-After installing WordPress on our localhost WampServer we should test to see its working properly.
-We will also be installing one of the best free responsive multipurpose WordPress theme – Evolve.
+After installing WordPress on our localhost WampServer we should test to see it working properly.
+We will also be installing one of the best free responsive multipurpose WordPress themes – Evolve.
 You too can grab this great theme for free, download it from here.
-Login to your newly installed WordPress site and go to Appearances > Themes > Add New In the search box search for evolve from WordPress repository and click on install this theme.
+Log in to your newly installed WordPress site and go to Appearances > Themes > Add New In the search box search for evolve from WordPress repository and click on install this theme.

-If you like this theme please rate it a 5 star on WordPress repository here
+If you like this theme please rate it a 5 star on the WordPress repository here

-After creating a database, configuring the database and running WordPress installation you should now have a functional WordPress installation on WampServer.
-If you have all the steps correct you should see the final site looking like this:
+After creating a database, configuring the database, and running WordPress installation you should now have a functional WordPress installation on WampServer.
+If you have done all the steps correctly you should see the final site looking like this: